Nous sommes désolés. Le contenu de cette page n'est présentement disponible qu'en anglais.

 Legal Advisor to John Howard Society on a potential support centre located near to Toronto's new jail in south Etobicoke

 Awards & Recognitions

-- Recognized in the 2021 edition of the Canadian Legal Lexpert Directory (Property Leasing)
+Recognized in the 2023 edition (and since 2021) of The Canadian Legal Lexpert® Directory (Property Leasing, Property Development).

 Bar Admission & Education